James Thomson has managed this fund since 2003 and established a clear and effective investment process

 Over the past year, the managers have marginally increased the fund’s exposure to US companies.
 They believe some of the most interesting investment opportunities are based there, and the US currently accounts for 69.22% of the fund.

 In terms of sectors, they have increased their investments in technology.
 Despite having to trim US semiconductor company Nvidia numerous times over the last 12 months as it neared the fund's 4% stock limit.
-Thompson and Dow added French technology and defence company Thales and US cloud-based software company ServiceNow.
+Thomson and Dow added French technology and defence company Thales and US cloud-based software company ServiceNow.
 They also bought Danish healthcare company Novo Nordisk.

-In order to buy these new investments Thompson and Dow sold several companies as well.
+In order to buy these new investments Thomson and Dow sold several companies as well.
 This includes French alcoholic beverage company Remy Cointreau, US agriculture and machinery company Deere & Co, Dutch payment company Adyen NV, Swedish industrial company Sandvik AB and US real estate company CoStar.

 While Thomson can invest in higher-risk emerging markets, he tends to invest little, and sometimes none of the fund, in this part of the world.
 The fund does not currently invest in any companies based in emerging markets, though, given their global nature, some companies make part of their profits from emerging economies.